 This is why having a social media and online presence is one of the most important steps and a powerful way to help you connect with the public and other businesses.
-This is also the step that can help to make can make you or break you.
+This is also the step that can help to make you or break you.

 Start by creating a Facebook business page, add all your friends, and get them to like and share your page.
 Having an Instagram account is also a very effective platform for visual content, especially pictures of food.

 Both of these platforms are free to start up (unless you want to run paid ads) and can be very effective at getting your name out there.

 The next step is to create a website.
-It’s free to create, if you have the time to do it yourself and very to run cheap (around £20 per month).
+It’s free to create if you have the time to do it yourself, and very cheap (around £20 per month).
 I use Wix to build my sites but Word Press is another very popular website builder.

-If you don’t have the confidence or experience to build a website yourself, try to utilise the expertise of family or friends.
+If you don’t have the confidence or experience to build a website yourself, try to utilize the expertise of family or friends.

-There are also are platforms suck as Fiverr or Upwork where you can find freelance website builders.
+There are also platforms such as Fiverr or Upwork where you can find freelance website builders.
 However at this stage, you will only have a small cooking business from home, so will only need a basic site.
 I, therefore, wouldn’t pay any more than £500.

 Food and Drink Business ideas you can start from home